PALS English - Navigate your Way to Success

 Professional support for international students in English-medium Master's programmes

-PALS – Programme for Academic and Language Socialisation – is the first orientation offering at TU Darmstadt that is specifically tailored to the communicative and academic needs of international students studying in English at the master's level.
+PALS – Programme for Academic and Language Support – is the first orientation offering at TU Darmstadt that is specifically tailored to the communicative and academic needs of international students studying in English at the master's level.

 PALS English Programme